CDR-lib/TD-InstancesGenerator/README.md

 If the generated instances are used as testbed, besides citing the paper "Aircraft conflict resolution: A benchmark generator", please specify to which values the different parameters are set.
 In this way, if anyone wants to use the same set of instances for testing purpose, it will only suffice to use the same values for the involved parameters.

 # Citing
-Pelegr ́ın M, Cerulli M (2021) Benchmarking instances generator for aircraft conflict resolution.
+Pelegrín M. and Cerulli M. (2021) Benchmarking instances generator for aircraft conflict resolution.
 URL https://github.com/CDR-lib/TD-InstancesGenerator.

 # How to contribute